zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/1iam/iam.md

 ## **STEP 8:** Generating Keys

-1. **For your convenience, you can use these pre-generated keys for the purpose of the demo and skip to Step 9: [psftKeys.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/TfT512KHmcXTOfylHmEBrBeZNmjDsjVSB4sjSO0Oq2KN2KVE4Dz4bwvI5nOhzrqB/n/orasenatdpltoci03/b/TestDrive/o/psftKeys.zip)**
+1. **For your convenience, you can use these pre-generated keys for the purpose of the demo and skip to STEP 9: [psftKeys.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/TfT512KHmcXTOfylHmEBrBeZNmjDsjVSB4sjSO0Oq2KN2KVE4Dz4bwvI5nOhzrqB/n/orasenatdpltoci03/b/TestDrive/o/psftKeys.zip)**
 <!-- For your convenience, you can use these pre-generated keys for the purpose of the demo and skip to Step 9: [TestDrivekeys.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/ayiPYT9IgCE8e4fT1qc3jjyyMKgdIbC-t_zn7TUsx8Lhlqp_W-gSJ0I2r-2c7LU9/n/c4u03/b/solutions-library/o/TestDrivekeys.zip) -->

 You may now skip down to Step 9.